CralixRaev/CralixRaev/README.md

-#### Some python and golang dev
+# Hello there 👋🏼

+Welcome! 🙃
-Hello!!
-My name is Anatoly, i am 15 and i from Moscow.
+My name is Anatoly, and i'm 15. (actually, i am an Anatoly Anatolievich lol)

+🇷🇺 🤝 🇺🇦 Speak cyrillic

+For now my primary language is Python, but i actively learn Golang.
-I now graduaded from Yandex Academy Lyceum and live the dream of becoming a real developer.
+I graduaded from Yandex Academy Lyceum as a excellent student ☺️

+Except programming, i'm passionate about computer networks.
+I accidentally took third place in the Worldskills Junior competition in the computer networking module.

+Now i'm working on creating nice and enjoyable to use [Python api wrapper]() for russian CRM and WMS system called Moysklad 🛠.
+###### ~~You can find me at the club...~~ sorry, actually
-###### You can find me at https://vk.com/cralixraev, or write to cralixraev@gmail.com.
-My website is https://cralix.ru
+###### you can find me at https://vk.com/cralixraev (russian social network Vkontakte), @cralixraev (Telegram and many other places, probably)
+###### or just write to cralixraev@gmail.com ✉️.
+###### My website is https://cralix.ru, but there is nothing on it 🥲